Shakeskeyboarde/SrcGarden/README.md

 ### (Planned) Shared header.

-A shared header will be a free feature which uses a single markdown file, probably named `HEADER.md`, from your repository root, and renders it on all pages as a header bar.
+A shared header will be a free feature which uses a single markdown file, probably named `HEADER.md`, from your repository root.
+It is rendered on all pages as a header bar.
 It should contain a logo, title, and some links which provide "broad" navigation.

 ### (Planned) Shared footer.

-A shared footer will be a free feature which uses a single markdown file, probably named `FOOTER.md`, from your repository root, and renders it on all pages as a footer section.
+A shared footer will be a free feature which uses a single markdown file, probably named `FOOTER.md`, from your repository root.
+It is rendered on all pages as a footer section.
 It should contain a copyright notice, links to legal documents, and social links.

 ### (Planned) Shared sitemap.

-A shared sitemap will be a free feature which uses a single markdown file, probably named `SITEMAP.md`, from your repository root, and renders it as the top part of the footer section.
+A shared sitemap will be a free feature which uses a single markdown file, probably named `SITEMAP.md`, from your repository root.
+It is rendered on all pages as the top part of the footer section.
 It should contain a comprehensive list of links to all pages in your site.

 ### (Planned) Reverse proxy caching.